jcochran206/ToDoList/README.md

 ## Description
 version one : is a todo list that is local to your node environment.
 It allows the users to add lists and custom links.

-version two :  is an upgraded to do list that allows user to save data on a database.
+version two :  is an upgraded to do list that allows user to save data persistently on a database.

-## Technologies used
+## Technologies used :computer:
 - HTML
 - CSS
 - JavaScript